3nvy/ES6-Workshop/2_map_filter_reducer.md

 [1, 2, 3, 4].map(num => num * 2);   //return [2, 4, 6, 8]
 </pre>

-- Always returns the same amount of data, if the array had 5 entreis, it wiill always return 5 entries
+- Always returns the same amount of data, if the array had 5 entries, it wiill always return 5 entries
 - Allows for different data to be returned

 ## Filter